-The Benchmark is a target which the Sub-Fund seeks to outperform.
-The index has been chosen as the Sub-Fund's Benchmark as it is an achievable performance target to seek to outperform and best reflects the scope of the Sub-Fund's investment policy.
-The Benchmark is used solely to measure the Sub-Fund's performance and does not constrain the Sub-Fund's portfolio construction.
-The Fund's holdings may deviate significantly from the benchmark's constituents.
+The Benchmark is a target which the Fund seeks to outperform.
+The index has been chosen as the Fund's Benchmark as it is an achievable performance target to seek to outperform and best reflects the scope of the Fund's investment policy.
+The Benchmark is used solely to measure the Fund's performance and does not constrain the Fund's portfolio construction.
+The Fund's holdings may deviate significantly from the Benchmark's constituents.

-The Sub-Fund is actively managed.
-The Investment Manager has complete freedom in choosing which investments to buy, hold and sell in the Sub-Fund, subject to the investment restrictions and guidelines set out in this prospectus and in the ESG Criteria document.
+The Fund is actively managed.
+The Investment Manager has complete freedom in choosing which investments to buy, hold and sell in the Fund, subject to the investment restrictions and guidelines set out in this prospectus and in the ESG Criteria document.

-The Sub-Fund is suitable for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio primarily invested in EUR-denominated Investment Grade corporate bonds and Asset-Backed Securities and who want a fund that applies ESG Factors and considers Principal Adverse Impacts when investing.
+The Fund is designed for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio primarily invested in EUR-denominated Investment Grade corporate bonds and Asset-Backed Securities and who have sustainability preferences.
 Such investors appreciate that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise.

-In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Sub-Fund.
+In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Fund.

-This Sub-Fund may be suitable for investors who have an investment time horizon of at least five years.
+This Fund is designed for investors who have an investment time horizon of at least five years.

-The Sub-Fund may offer Currency Hedged Share Classes which seek to reduce the effect of exchange rate movements between the Share Class Reference Currency and the Sub-Fund Reference Currency ("Currency Hedged").
+The Fund may offer Currency Hedged Share Classes which seek to reduce the effect of exchange rate movements between the Share Class Reference Currency and the Fund Reference Currency ("Currency Hedged").

-The Sub-Fund uses the absolute Value-at-Risk (VaR) methodology to monitor and measure its global exposure.
-The Sub-Fund's VaR cannot be greater than twice the VaR of the Sub-Fund's Benchmark.
+The Fund uses the relative Value-at-Risk (VaR) methodology to monitor and measure its global exposure.
+The Fund's VaR cannot be greater than twice the VaR of the Fund's Benchmark.

-The Sub-Fund's expected level of leverage under normal market conditions is 200% of the Sub-Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
+The Fund's expected average level of leverage under normal market conditions is 200% of the Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.